SquareJulia/SquareJulia/README.md

 ### Hi there 👋
 My name is Zhu Siyi.
 You can visit my blog https://xiaosiyier.tech for more information.

-- 🔭 I’m currently an intern at [Meituan](https://github.com/meituan), and my work is about optimizing the performance of React Native projects.
+- 🔭 I took an internship at [Meituan](https://github.com/meituan) for 2 months, and my work is about optimizing the performance of React Native projects.
 - 🌱 I’m interested in front-end development.
 - 📫 How to reach me: xiaosiyier@outlook.com